CocoaPods/guides.cocoapods.org/source/contributing/contribute-to-cocoapods.html.md

 Before submitting your pull request, please do the following:

 1. Run `rake spec` and make sure all the tests pass.
 If you are adding new commands or features, they must include tests.
 If you are changing functionality, update the tests if you need to.
-2. Add a note to the `changelog` describing what you changed.
+2. Add a note to the `CHANGELOG` describing what you changed.
 3. Make your pull request.
 If it is related to an issue, add a link to the issue in the description.

 ##Code Style

-CocoaPods favors small methods and many classes as convention.
+CocoaPods favours small methods and many classes as convention.
 It is encouraged that methods are as small as possible, both for code reuse, and for ease of reading.

 > Take [`install!`](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/installer.rb#L85) from the `Installer` class of the [CocoaPods gem](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/installer.rb):